What’s Open Christmas Day Brisbane 2021?

-Chances are, if you’re reading this page you’re here for one of two reasons, either A) because you don’t celebrate Christmas or keep your Christmas celebrations low-key, or B) there’s a minor emergency: maybe you need a pharmacist, or—even worse!—you forgot to get Great Aunt Mabel a present and she’ll be here in 30 minutes.
-Whatever the reason, our guide to What’s Open Christmas Day should help you out with activities and entertainment, and those emergency supplies!
+Chances are, if you’re reading this page you’re here for one of two reasons.
+Either A) because you don’t celebrate Christmas or keep your Christmas celebrations low-key, or B) there’s a minor emergency.
+Maybe you need a pharmacist, or—even worse!—you forgot to get Great Aunt Mabel a present and she’ll be over in 30 minutes.
+Whatever the reason, our guide to What’s Open Christmas Day should help you out.
+Read on for activities and entertainment, and those emergency supplies!

 Lone Pine Koala Sanctuary

-Yes – you CAN cuddle a koala on Christmas Day!
-Lone Pine Koala Sanctuary, located on Jesmond Road, Fig Tree Pocket, opens every day all through the year.
-The oldest and biggest koala sanctuary in the world is also home to wombats, dingoes, platypus, birds of prey, wallabies, reptiles and so much more and offers a wealth of daily shows and experiences.
-You can see sheep herding demonstrations and birds in free flight, and watch the zookeepers’ talks about dingoes, Tasmanian devils, snakes, koalas, and platypus (they’ll swim right by you in their giant aquarium!).
-Purchase a bag of special food and wander through the “Free-Range Feeding” zone to hand-feed the wallabies, kangaroos and emus, and don’t forget to pose with a koala or snake for your souvenir photo – you can share it instantly on social media via the zoo’s free wi-fi!
-There really is so much to see and do at Lone Pine Koala Sanctuary; you might need to do a return trip on Boxing Day!
+Yes!
+You CAN cuddle a koala on Christmas Day!
+Lone Pine Koala Sanctuary, located in Fig Tree Pocket, opens every day all through the year.
+The oldest and biggest koala sanctuary in the world is also home to wombats, dingoes, platypus, birds of prey, wallabies, and reptiles.
+Plus it offers a wealth of daily shows and experiences including sheep herding demonstrations and birds in free flight.
+Purchase a bag of special food and wander through the “Free-Range Feeding” zone to hand-feed the wallabies, kangaroos and emus.
+Don’t forget to pose with a koala or snake for your souvenir photo – you can share it instantly on social media via the zoo’s free wi-fi!
+There really is so much to see and do at Lone Pine Koala Sanctuary.
+You might need to do a return trip on Boxing Day!

 Find out how to get discounted entry every day to Lone Pine – click here.

 South Bank Parklands